Chirag-Shilwant/SSDAssignment3A/Readme.md

 4. Finally subtracted both dates to get the final result
 5. Wrote the output in a file named **output.txt**

-**Lines Changed in PartA**
+**Lines Changed in PartB**
-- Line 2 - Imported `sys` for command line input
+- Line 4-44 - Shifted this part of code below
+- Line 56-60 - Added this portion of code in a function named takeInput
+- Line 61 - Defined 2 functions named writeOutput and calculateKar
-- Line 48 - Added a boolean variable
+- Line 82-109 - Added this portion of code in a function named mainTask
-- Line 52 - Added the code to input command line argument
+- Line 111-117 - Added this portion of code in a function named calculateKar
-- Line 99 - Modified the function calls depending on the format of input in command line
+- Line 127-135 - Added this portion of code in a function named writeOutput

 ****
 ##### Question 3 :
 **Assumptions**
-1. Assumed single employee and single date in all Employeei.txt files (where i=1,2...n)
+1. Assumed single employee and single date in all Employee`i`.txt files (where i=1,2...n)
 2. Assumed output file with name as **output3.txt**
 3. Assumed that all the input files (Employee1.txt, Employee2.txt, ..... ) in a directory named **Employee**.
 This directory must only contain input files of the above mentioned format.